techymaj/matatu/README.md

    - The game can be played over multiple rounds, and the overall winner is the player with the most round wins.

 ## Note
 This README provides a basic overview of the rules and gameplay for Matatu!
-For more detailed instructions or variations, please refer to additional resources or adapt the rules as needed for your gaming preferences.

 Enjoy playing Matatu!